build-on-aws/bedrock-agents-infer-models/README.md

 ```

-- This prompt helps provide the agent an example on formatting the response of a presigned url when images are generated.
+- This prompt helps provide the agent an example when formatting the response of a presigned url after an image is generated in the S3 bucket.
 Additionally, there is an option to use a [custom parser Lambda function](https://docs.aws.amazon.com/bedrock/latest/userguide/lambda-parser.html) for more granular formatting.

 - Scroll to the bottom and select the `Save and exit` button.